 Kara is registered with the British Columbia College of Social Workers, the British Columbia Association of Clinical Counsellors, the First Nations Health Authority, and the Crime Victim Assistance Program (CVAP).

 My goal as a professional has been evolving since the start of my career.
 There has always been a sense of client-centered, strength-based approaches in my work but these ideologies permeate all of my work with the VK Wellness Initiative.
-I want my clients to feel like they have entered a safe relationship opens new doors to the self and change.
+I want my clients to feel like they have entered a safe relationship, and opened new doors to self and change.
 I hope to guide my clients into a new relationship with themselves and foster the growth of their self-efficacy.
 Within each person lies their truth.
-I am truly honored to be the witness to such incredible change and growth which each client I have the pleasure of working with.
+I am truly honored to be the witness to such incredible change and growth ‘in the lives’ of each client with whom I have the pleasure of working with.

 I have worked in the human service sector for the past 18 years in a variety of fields.
-My experience includes working with individuals accessing counseling for a range of behavioral and psychological concerns.
+My experience includes working with individuals accessing counselling for a range of behavioral and psychological concerns.
 I also spent a large part of my career supporting individuals, children, and families with developmental delays or concerns.
-I have worked in many different programs support youth as well including young offenders.
+I have worked in many different programs supporting youth as well as programs working with young offenders.
 My work with families includes parenting supports, advocacy, and accessing resources.
 I have spent time working with Indigenous services and appreciate the need for reconciliation and aim to support this in my work.
 Cultural humility is an idea and behavior that I find utterly invaluable.
 I have also provided many educational opportunities spanning many topics for a wide variety of audiences.

 I am a Registered Clinical Counsellor as well as a Registered Social Worker in the province of British Columbia, Canada.
 I received my Bachelor of Social Work from the University of Manitoba in 2010 and completed my Master of Art’s in Counselling Psychology from Yorkville University in 2019.
 If you have any further questions regarding my certifications or training and experience please feel free to send me an email sometime or give me a call.